THE PLATFORM

 Here are the different types of course material to include in your digital course:

-1. Video.
+• Video.
 In online courses, video is the main medium for delivering content.
 Depending on the content, your video really shouldn’t be that long.
-People have limited attention span and focus, so make sure your video is succinct, to the point, and eliminates fluff.
+People have limited attention spans and focus, so make sure your video is succinct and to the point.

-2. Audio.
-You can easily have your video converted to audio.
-Many course creators have both video, and audio files so that people can listen on the go instead of having to sit and watch an entire video at the computer.
+• Audio.
+You can easily have your video converted to audio when learning how to create an online course.
+Many course creators have both video and audio files so that people can listen on the go instead of having to sit and watch an entire video at the computer.
 Audiobooks could also be worth adding to this step.

-5. Checklists.
-If a specific lesson is on a topic with specific instructions, checklists can come in handy.
+• Checklists.
+If a lesson is on a topic with specific instructions, checklists can come in handy.

-6. Written Content.
-Some course creators make an entire lesson a written article, or blog-style, guide instead of an actual video.
-This is a good option as long as it makes sense for the topic and for your target audience.
+• Written Content.
+Some course creators make an entire lesson a written article, or blog-style guide instead of a video.
+This is a good option as long as it makes sense for the topic and your target audience.

 There are many opportunities to create content in a non-video format, and you really should include a variety of content types!

-Keep in mind that you don’t have to create all of these different types of content for ONE section.
-It’s okay to have mainly video for each section, and include some written content or images for another.
+When learning how to create an online course, keep in mind that you don’t have to use all these types of content for ONE section.
+It’s okay to have mainly video for one section, and include some written content or images for another.

 The key is just to have a variety of content to help all learners.

 Remember, you don’t have to create all of this content yourself.
-You can always hire a professional freelancer to help with this.
+You can always hire a professional freelancer to help with this when learning how to create an online course.

 Different Types Of Course Material

-Testing your course success with a beta group is crucial!
+When learning how to create an online course, testing your course success with a beta group is crucial.

 This means that you will let a small group of people in your target audience have “first dibs” on taking your course.
-Some course creators offer the beta group the course for free, in exchange for feedback or a testimonial to use in marketing material.
+Some course creators offer the beta group their course for free in exchange for feedback or a testimonial.

-The point of testing your course with a trial run is to gather any input from your target audience to see what you need to improve with your material.
+The point of testing your course with a trial run is to gather input to see what you need to improve.

 A beta run allows you the opportunity to go back to the drawing board before you have your big course launch and release it to the public.